quasiblob/ComfyUI-EsesImageOffset/readme.md

 > [!CAUTION]
-> Before dowloading and using the contents of this repository, please read the LICENSE.txt and the disclaimer - Thank you!
+> Before dowloading and using the contents of this repository, please read the LICENSE.txt and the disclaimer.
+> If you do not respect my efforts, then these tool may not be available in the future (I will report misuse) - Thank you!

 ## Description